juju/juju-gui-charm/README.md

     $ juju deploy cs:~juju-gui/precise/juju-gui
     $ juju expose juju-gui

-Finally, you need to identify the GUI's URL--sadly, the most annoying part of the process at the moment.
-Right now (see the warning section above about not yet working with GUI releases) it can take an excessive amount of time for the GUI to be built and to start--20 minutes or more.
-This command will let you see when it is ready to go by giving you regular status updates:
+Finally, you need to identify the GUI's URL.
+It can take a few minutes for the GUI to be built and to start; this command will let you see when it is ready to go by giving you regular status updates:

     $ watch juju status

-Eventually, after many minutes, at the end of the status you will hopefully see something that looks like this:
+Eventually, at the end of the status you will see something that looks like
+this:

     services:
       juju-gui: